mariadb-corporation/MaxScale/Documentation/Filters/Wcar.md

 start_capture=true
 ```

+## Example configuration

-If capture is used dynamically, using WCAR Commands (command line using maxctrl).
+If capture is used dynamically, using WCAR Commands (command line using maxctrl),
-The simplest config is:
+the simplest filter configuration is:
 ```
 [WCAR]
 type=filter
 module=wcar
 ```

-## Example configuration

-Here is an example configuration for capturing from a single MariaDB
+Here is an example configuration for capturing from a single MariaDB server, where capture
-server.
+starts when MaxScale starts and ends when MaxScale is stopped (`start_capture=true`).
 MaxScale listens on port 4006 and connects to MariaDB on port 3306.

 ```
 [server1]